iva-ho/iva-ho/README.md

-🌒 I’m @iva-ho
+🌒 Hi!
+I’m @iva-ho

-🌓 Data Analytics freak
+🌓 Data Analytics Newbie

-🌕 SQL lover
+🌕 SQL & R explorer

 🌗 linkedin.com/in/ivana-holleschova-1a4981239

-🌘 I love hiking, my dog doesn't share this feeling.
+🌘 passionate hiker

 <!---
 iva-ho/iva-ho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.